HabibUrRehmanBhattii/Token_AKLM/README.md

 # AKLH

 ## Introduction
 - This is a project create with the purpose of learning how to create own Token.
 This is a simple token that can be used to transfer value between accounts.
-This project is based on the web3.
-The frontend is created with React and the backend is created with Mokoto.
+This project is based on the **web3**.
+The frontend is created with **React** and the backend is created with **Mokoto**. **Authentication** is done with Internet Identity.

 ![image](https://user-images.githubusercontent.com/109253977/192114996-01e7db17-cfd5-4d8a-89ab-435709933fe8.png)